skrivov/agentic-blog-writer-nextjs/lib/README.md

 ### Content Layer Issues

-Choosing Contentlayer instead of plain Markdown as a base was a mistake.
-It is very hard to control Contentlayer as it is made for static websites.
+I conducted some initial research on our technology choices using ChatGPT's Deep Research.
+My preliminary finding was that Contentlayer could be rebuilt in production mode.
+However, it turns out that controlling Contentlayer is very challenging since it is designed for static websites.
+In hindsight, choosing Contentlayer instead of plain Markdown as a base was a mistake.

 ## My Approach to Prompt Engineering